 What makes it different?
-There are only a few pictures on each page, so that we could easily spot them and repeat the words as we found them.
+There are only a few pictures on each page, so we could easily spot them and repeat the words as we found them.
 I also added a counting element to it even though Shiloh doesn’t understand counting yet.
 She does like to say the numbers sometimes, so it’s good exposure.

 The sparsely populated I Spy Page: